modern polish literature

 Ha!art, Kraków, 2024, 88 pages

 What is the best way to describe the genre of this small book?
 A brutal fairy tale.
-After all, were not the so-called “children’s” fairy tales known to us now in their archaic forms as cruel thrillers that seemed to have been created to keep the listener’s attention in suspense until the end, remaining in the memory of generations for a long time afterwards?
+After all, were not the so-called “children’s” fairy tales we knew now in their archaic forms as cruel thrillers that seemed to have been created to keep the listener’s attention in suspense until the end, remaining in the memory of generations thereafter?
 The roamings of the girlie lead to a search for herself and a hide-and-seek game within her own life, which without a natural search for play turns out to be tragically broken.
-This story flashes before your eyes so fast, but it remains in your mind so long, just like a real medieval thriller tale in a modernized scenography.
+This story flashes before your eyes so fast, but it remains in your mind indefinitely, just like a real medieval thriller tale in a modernized scenography.

 Czarne, Gorlice, 2023, 160 pages

 Urszula Honeck offers her debut collection of short stories, and if you look closer it turns out to be parts of a larger story.
 Critics kept noticing this, and more than one reader has been captivated by the fluid existence of everything and everyone that dwells in the world of Honeck’s book.
 This text impressed readers, and we are not surprised that the author received high awards.
 The fluid beauty of horror and the horror of beauty in the landscapes of the foothills could be called the main motif of the collection.
-The book evokes painful feelings of being lost in time in everyday life and a limited environment, and the feeling of anxiety continues and holds the reader until the last page.
-There Is something that is extremely necessary for us, something that is hidden behind the text about accepting a person as they are, perhaps, and accepting the person we often don’t want to accept.
+The book evokes painful feelings of being lost in time in everyday life and a limited environment, which imbues the reader with feelings of anxiety that continue through its final pages.
+In it, we find something extremely necessary – something hidden behind the text about accepting a person as they are, perhaps – in accepting the person we often don’t want to accept.

 Ha!art, Kraków, 2022, 120 pages

-The feeling often haunts us that it will be impossible to tell our world’s story in usual words, because “simple” words will not be able to capture the main essence of this era, since total, cynical recklessness has become a technology of survival.
-Mateusz Górniak has managed to write a text that seems to draw a counterpart to our reality: as if it were our unlikely world that we are looking at through the screen of an even more unlikely TVset.
+The feeling often haunts us that it will be impossible to tell our story, that words will not be able to capture the main essence of this era, since total, cynical recklessness has become a survival technology.
+Mateusz Górniak has managed to write a text that seems to draw a counterpart to our reality: as if it were our unlikely world that we are looking at through the screen of an even more unlikely TV set.
 It seems that this book, in its own way, celebrates the birth of a society of catastrophe, a society that feels and prepares itself for something that can devour it (a kind of imaginary “Mordor” from the famous book by Ziemowit Szczerek).
-Górniak’s invention in this book is a special narrative uncertainty: the protagonist seems to give voice to a sheet, a toaster, and random characters in fragments.
+Górniak invents a special narrative uncertainty: The protagonist seems to give voice to a sheet, a toaster, and random characters in fragments.
 The change of perspective turns out to be the fundamental problem and the main lure of this book.

 Małgorzata Lebda, “Łakome”